-Student clubs and organizations at Seattle University offer students many opportunities to develop leadership skills, broaden their social and professional backgrounds and make a significant contribution to both the university and the community.
-A list of clubs and organizations is available at the Center for Leadership and Activities for Students (CLAS).
-Various opportunities include, but are not limited to: service clubs, scholastic honoraries, preprofessional organizations and common interest groups.
+Student clubs and organizations at Seattle University offer students many opportunities to develop leadership skills, broaden their social and professional backgrounds, and contribute significantly to both the university and surounding communities.
+A list of registered clubs and organizations is available at the Center for Event Planning and Student Activities.
+Various opportunities include, but are not limited to: service clubs, scholastic honoraries, preprofessional organizations, and common interest groups.

 The Student Health Center offers free consultation and medical treatment for enrolled students.
-A physician has daily, scheduled office hours.
+A physician has daily scheduled office hours.
 There is no charge for many routinely dispensed medicines, but there may be a fee for some laboratory procedures.
 Most immunizations are available at no charge.
 Flu vaccines are dispensed at cost.
 All services are confidential and no information is released without student permission, unless required by law.
 Students under the age of 18 must have authorization for treatment signed by a parent or guardian.

-The Student Union Building is the hub of campus activities.
-It offers a games room, the Chieftain dining area and student lounges.
-Student Development administrative offices, the Associated Students of Seattle University (student government), and the Spectator (student newspaper), are located there.
-The Campus Assistance Center, Center for Leadership and Activities for Students, Commuter Resource Center, New Student Programs/ Orientation, Pathways and Wellness and Prevention Office, and Volunteer Center are also located in the Student Union Building.
+The Student Union Building (SUB) is a hub for campus activities and is home to the Associated Students of Seattle University (ASSU), the Spectator (student newspaper), KSUB (student radio station), Student Development administrative offices, the Chieftain dining area, games room, commuter student services, and student lounges.
+Also located in the SUB are the Campus Assistance Center, the Center for Event Planning and Student Activities, New Student Programs, Pathways, Wellness and Prevention, and the Volunteer Center.

 University Food Services provides meals at four locations on campus.
 The Columbia Street Cafe is the main university dining room and is located in Bellarmine Hall.
 The Chieftain specializes in fast food, and is located in the Student Union Building.
 The Cave is a convenience store located in Campion Residence Hall.
-The Bannan Center for Science and Engineering and the Pigott Atrium house small food service carts, offering coffee, soda, and a variety of muffins, donuts and chips.
+The Bannan Center for Science and Engineering and the Paccar Atrium house small food service carts, offering coffee, soda, and a variety of muffins, donuts and chips.

 University Sports offers opportunities for students of all ages and skill levels.
 Seattle University is a member of the National Association of Intercollegiate Athletics.
 The university competes in soccer, basketball, tennis, cross country, and skiing for men and women.
-The university places a high priority on its intramural and recreation programs, and provides a wide variety of indoor, outdoor, and off-campus activities.
+The university places a high priority on its intramural, club, and recreational sports programs, and provides a wide variety of indoor, outdoor, and off-campus activities.
 The Connolly Center serves as the major sports facility for intercollegiate athletics, intramurals, and recreation activities.
-Outdoor facilities include six tennis courts and a two-field complex for soccer, flag football, volleyball, softball, and jogging.
+Indoor facilities include two full-sized gymnasiums for sports such as basketball, volleyball, and badminton; two swimming pools for all water sports; a weight room (Olympic and Cybex circuit) and exercise area; five racquetball courts and two squash courts; an astro gymnatium with Astroturf floor for activities such as tennis, jogging, and soccer; and saunas in the men's and women's locker rooms.
+Outdoor facilities include six tennis courts and a two-field complex for soccer, flag football, volleyball, and jogging.

-The Volunteer Center helps students to serve in the community with children and youth, elders, refugees, people who are homeless, and many others who welcome your presence.
+The Volunteer Center is the place where you can check out volunteering in the community with children and youth, elders, refugees, people who are homeless, and many others who welcome your presence.
 Choose from more than 200 volunteer opportunities, or join with your friends or club in a variety of group projects.
-The center is in the Student Union Building, room 207.
+The center is in the Student Union Building, suite 207.